plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

 Now that we have the Kernel working, we will create the first agent.
 To do this, we need to define the agent and code the user interaction to make a request to the agent.

-6. Create the first Agent, City Poet Agent.
+6. Task: Create the first Agent, **City Poet Agent**.
 This agent has no, tools only an LLM that helps it answer.

+    6.1 Create Agent Method.

+    Choose a meaningful and descriptive name for your agent that reflects its purpose or functionality.
+For example, **CityPoetAgent** for an agent that write peoms about cities.

-    Semantic Kernel agent instructions define the behavior and actions of an AI agent.
+    Semantic Kernel **agent instructions** define the behavior and actions of an AI agent.
 These instructions are similar to prompts used in other AI models but are more flexible and dynamic.
 Here's a breakdown of what they do:

     * **Define Behavior**: Instructions specify what the agent should do, such as generating text, performing a task, or interacting with other agents.
     * **Use Templates**: Instructions can include templated parameters, allowing the agent to adapt its responses based on real-time input.
 For example, an instruction might be "Tell a story about [topic] that is [length] sentences long," where [topic] and [length] are variables.
     * **Dynamic Substitution**: During execution, the agent substitutes the templated parameters with actual values, making the responses context-aware and adaptable.
     * **Modularity**: Instructions can be reused across different agents or scenarios, making it easier to create versatile and maintainable AI systems.

-    6.1 Create Agent Method.
+    In Semantic Kernel agents, the notation `{{ variable_name }}` is used to represent placeholders for variables within text templates.
+These placeholders can be dynamically replaced with actual values when the template is processed.
+This notation is particularly useful for generating text that needs to adapt based on varying inputs, such as personalized messages, reports, or responses.
+In this case, the Agento could know the current data and time using `{{$now}}`.

     Add the following method to the Program class.